Image Credit: Firkin

 The meal should of course be of Haggis.
 In case you don’t know, haggis is a kind of sausage made from a sheep’s heart, liver and lungs.
 This should be served with Neeps and Tatties (potatoes and mashed swede).

-If you can’t face haggis, then you could have the traditional starter of Cock-A-Leekie soup or some traditional deserts such as Clootie Dumpling (a pudding prepared in a linen cloth or cloot) or Typsy Laird (a Scottish sherry trifle)
+If you can’t face haggis, then you could still have the traditional starter of Cock-A-Leekie soup or some traditional deserts such as Clootie Dumpling (a pudding prepared in a linen cloth or cloot) or Typsy Laird (a Scottish sherry trifle)

 The meal can be informal or formal; a formal meal includes much ceremonial poetry reading, whisky drinking and bagpipe playing.
 An informal meal can be exactly what you want it to be.